mattpshields/matthewshields.co.uk/content/writing/2020-03-28-how-i-configured-my-netlify-cms-instance.md.md

 ## Editorial Workflow

-I don't use this feature while in the initial build
+I don't use this feature while in the initial build phase as I think it slows me down, but as soon as I'm into the part where I am